apache/skywalking-python/docs/en/setup/faq/How-to-build-from-sources.md

-### Q: How to build from sources?
+# How to build from sources?

-#### A: Download the source tar from [the official website](http://skywalking.apache.org/downloads/), and run the following commands to build from source
+**Download the source tar from [the official website](http://skywalking.apache.org/downloads/), and run the following commands to build from source**

 ```shell
 $ tar -zxf skywalking-python-src-<version>.tgz